rempsyc/lavaanExtra/paper/paper.md

 can save time.
 The function also saves time by defining the named paths automatically, with clear and intuitive names.

-I first provide a simple CFA example below:
+I provide a simple CFA example below, where the latent variables visual, textual, and speed are defined by items 1 to 9: